weaversa/cryptol-course/labs/Demos/SAW/Salsa20/Salsa20.md

   * describes and motivates a _compositional_ verification of Salsa20
     (feel free to return to our module and revisit the next part later)
   * offers an extended exercise on proof maintenance for HMAC

+## Skills You'll Learn

+After completing the above tutorial, this module will:
+  * demonstrate use of the Clang/LLVM command line tool `opt` and the `dot` language and tool to generate and analyze a _callgraph_
+  * explain the correspondence between a callgraph and SAW overrides (described in Galois's _Program Verification with SAW_)
+  * introduce you to uninterpreted functions, which in conjunction with overrides, decomposes a Cryptol specification to potentially simplify verification for a solver

 # Uninterpreted Functions